SerNet/verinice-veo/doc/Architecture/Decisions/0002-limit-domains-to-one-catalog.md

-# 2. Domains auf einen Katalog begrenzen
+# 2. Limit domains to one catalog

 Date: 2023-03-24